UCL-ARC/green-hpc-course/episodes/measurement.md

 We now describe a methodology (the HPC Carbon Intensity specification, HPC-CI) to calculate your emissions from HPC system use and to encourage action towards eliminating emissions.

-It is not a replacement for the GHG protocol, but an additional metric that helps you understand how your HPC system use can be measured in terms of carbon emissions so they can make more informed decisions.
-While the GHG protocol calculates the **total emissions**, the HPC-CI is about calculating the **rate of emissions**.
-In automotive terms, HPC-CI is more like a miles per gallon measurement and the GHG protocol is more like the total carbon footprint of a car manufacturer and all their cars they produce every year.
+It is not a replacement for the GHG protocol, but an additional metric that helps you understand how your HPC system use can be measured in terms of carbon emissions so you can make more informed decisions.
+While the GHG protocol and the HPC-E calculates the **total emissions**, the HPC-CI is about calculating the **rate of emissions**.
+In automotive terms, HPC-CI is more like a miles per gallon measurement and the GHG protocol/HPC-E is more like the total carbon footprint of a car manufacturer and all their cars they produce every year.

 An important thing to note is that it is not possible to reduce your HPC-CI rate by purchasing offsets in the form of neutralisations, compensations, or by offsetting electricity in the form of renewable energy credits (we will cover this in more detail in the next section of the workshop).
 This means that HPC system use that makes no effort toward reducing emissions but spends money on carbon credits cannot reduce the associated HPC-CI rate.

 Offsets are an essential component of any climate strategy; however, offsets are not eliminations and therefore are not included in the HPC-CI metric.

-If you make your HPC use more **energy efficient, hardware efficient**, or **carbon aware**, your HPC-CI rate will decrease.
+If you make your HPC use more **energy efficient**, **hardware efficient**, or **carbon aware**, your HPC-CI rate will decrease.
 The only way to reduce your rate is to invest time or resources into one of those three principles.
 As such, adopting the HPC-CI metric for your HPC use, will drive investment into one of the three pillars of green HPC use.

 ## The HPC-CI equation

-The equation to calculate an HPC-CI rate is simple and very closely related to the calculation of total emissions presented above:
+The equation to calculate an HPC-CI rate is simple and very closely related to the calculation of total emissions (HPC-E) presented above:

 ```
 HPC-CI = [(E * I) + M] per R